 Which Maritime Spatial Plans Exist?

-Harnessing Our Ocean Wealth – an Integrated Marine Plan for Ireland was adopted in 2012.
-It sets out the Irish Government’s vision, high-level goals, and key ‘enabling’ actions to put in place the appropriate policy, governance and business climate to enable Ireland’s marine potential to be realised.
+The Irish Government had already defined an Integrated Marine Plan for Ireland in 2012 (Harnessing Our Ocean Wealth).
+This plan set out the national vision, high-level goals, and key ‘enabling’ actions to put in place the appropriate policy, governance and business climate to enable Ireland’s marine potential to be realised.

 National MSP Authority

-Ireland’s Competent Authority for MSP is the Department for Housing, Planning and Local Government
+Ireland’s Competent Authority for MSP is the Department of Housing, Local Government and Heritage (DHLGH).

 Wexford Y35 AP90

 Last Update 14.10.2021